 BUSINESS FINANCE Business Division

-BFNH201 Principles of Finance
+Principles of Finance BFNH201 3 credits

 This introductory course will provide an understanding of the role of finance in the economy, business management, government and consumer financing.
 Included are the fiscal, monetary and debt management policies of government.